Best Crypto Credit Cards (June 2026)

 These work like normal unsecured credit cards.
 You make purchases on a revolving credit line, pay later, and earn rewards that settle in crypto instead of cash or points.

-For users who want a credit card with crypto rewards, Gemini Card and Coinbase One Card are the cleanest fits in this roundup.
-The main questions are the same as with any rewards card: approval odds, purchase APR, reward caps, membership cost, and whether the crypto payout is still worth tracking after it lands.
+For users who want a credit card with crypto rewards, Gemini Card and Coinbase One Card are the clearest fits in this roundup.
+The main questions are the same as with any rewards card: approval odds, purchase APR, reward caps, membership cost, and whether the crypto payout is worth tracking after it lands.
+Both cards are U.S.-only, both require a linked exchange account, and neither lets you avoid a standard credit check.
+If you are already comparing crypto rewards credit cards more broadly, the same filters apply.

 Crypto-Backed Credit Products